jmanaay21/file-management-app/README.md

 - authentication (LDAP)
 - authorization (access control)
 - logging/auditability
+- pip install rsa

-Must run and be developed in LinuxOS
+- Must run and be developed in LinuxOS

 ### Approach
 - MySQL approach for data storage/file manipulation
 - Use LDAP as an Authentication and Authorization system
-- Docker will be used as a container for LDAP
-- Create local mySQL server on VM (Maybe create a remote server on home PC)
+- Create server on home PC
 - Connect to it and make sure you can see contents and access
 - Maybe use OpenVPN for server security
+- Change in approach to a sftp server
+- LLDAP insread of openldap

 ### Resources
 - [Getting started with MySQL](https://dev.mysql.com/doc/mysql-apt-repo-quick-guide/en/)